sulmanfarooqq/custom_gpt/README.md

 ## Customization

 - Edit `prompt.txt` to change the AI's behavior and personality
-- Modify `main.py` to adjust the retrieval logic or add new features
+- Modify `main_updated.py` to adjust the retrieval logic or add new features
 - Add more document processing functions for additional file types

 ## Troubleshooting

-If you encounter the "models/gemini-pro is not found" error:
+If you encounter connection issues:
-1. Ensure you're using a recent version of the `google-generativeai` package
+1. Ensure you're using a valid Mistral AI API key
-2. Check that your API key is valid and properly configured
+2. Check that your API key is properly configured in the .env file
-3. The application now uses `gemini-1.5-flash` which is more widely available
+3. Verify you have internet connectivity
+4. Make sure you're using `main_updated.py` which uses the working Mistral AI implementation